razorzibra-dot/trialram/DATABASE_SCRIPT_SYNCHRONIZATION_FIX_COMPLETION.md

   p_old.id as old_permission_id
 FROM permissions p_old
 JOIN permissions p_new ON p_new.name = CASE
-  WHEN p_old.name = 'manage_users' THEN 'users:manage'
+  WHEN p_old.name = 'crm:user:record:update' THEN 'crm:user:record:update'
   -- ... (mapping for all legacy permissions)
 END;